MagdielCAS/p5-pendulum-sim/README.md

 ### Pendulum Simulation

-Simulation of a pendulum system
+Simulation of a pendulum system using p5.js to deal with the graphics